Residency in Laboratory Animal Medicine

 The Department of Pathology/Section on Comparative Medicine of Wake Forest School of Medicine invites applications for Residency in Laboratory Animal Medicine.

 This ACLAM-certified residency offers a unique opportunity for motivated individuals interested in residency training in a high-quality training program designed to provide board eligibility for the American College of Laboratory Animal Medicine.
-Our structured program is guided by 3 ACLAM Diplomates and has a strong record of success in board preparation.
+Our structured program is guided by 1 ACLAM Diplomate and has a strong record of success in board preparation.
 The residency provides experience across a wide species range, with an emphasis on nonhuman primates.

 The duration of residency is 2 years or 1 year of residency with the potential for subsequent entry into a 3-year NIH-sponsored post-doctoral fellowship leading to an advanced degree (PhD or MS).
 Research opportunities include internationally recognized programs in aging, cardiovascular disease, cancer, regenerative medicine, diabetes, reproductive system disorders, and substance abuse.

-Unique institutional resources include the Wake Forest University Primate Center, the Comprehensive Cancer Center of Wake Forest University, the WFU Institute for Regenerative Medicine, the Center for Human Genomics, the Women's Health Center of Excellence, the Center for Biomolecular Imaging, and the Sticht Center for Aging Research.
+Unique institutional resources include the Center for Comparative Medicine Research, the Comprehensive Cancer Center of Wake Forest University, the WFU Institute for Regenerative Medicine, the Center for Human Genomics, the Women's Health Center of Excellence, the Center for Biomolecular Imaging, and the Sticht Center for Aging Research.
 A national resource primate breeding colony is housed at the WFUPC.
 WFSM provides health insurance and other fringe benefits.

 The Medical Center is the major employer in Winston-Salem, an affordable community of 200,000 in the Piedmont region of North Carolina.
 Applicants must be graduates of AVMA-accredited schools of veterinary medicine, or have a license to practice in a US state.
 Wake Forest School of Medicine participates in the Veterinary Internship & Residency Matching Program.
 Interested applicants should access the VIRMP web site and complete the application process.